 ENFJ – The Empathetic Flame That Ignites Others

-A full-spectrum view of ENFJs through MBTI insights × therapeutic lens
+A comprehensive exploration of ENFJs through MBTI insights and therapeutic understanding

-In a nutshell: A compassionate leader who sees others’ potential and helps it shine
+In a nutshell: A compassionate leader who sees others' potential and helps it flourish

 "I think they might be pushing themselves too hard right now…"